nrgow/nrgow.github.io/_posts/2025-07-11-spoken-language-embedding-model.markdown

 ## Speed
 I can load 3k sparse vectors per second into Qdrant.
 Queries reach 300-200 per second.
 I can load 1.3k dense vectors per second, and that includes the time to embed on my local GPU.
 I made some use of the [batch insert performance guide](https://qdrant.tech/articles/indexing-optimization/), but things could be optimized further.
-Querying reaches 50 per second after the HNSW index hash finished construction.
+Querying reaches 50 per second after the HNSW index has finished construction.

 ## What's next?